Sample Preparation Do's and Don'ts

 Wasted resources: Extra testing, higher costs, and lost time.

-On the flip side, solid sample prep delivers spectra with minimal noise and exceptional reproducibility.
-This quality feeds accurate calibrations and dependable routine analyses — the kinds of outcomes that build confidence across your entire operation.
+Solid sample prep delivers spectra with minimal noise and strong reproducibility.
+That quality feeds accurate calibrations and dependable routine analyses — the kind of outcomes that build confidence across your entire operation.

 Sample Types Demand Different Prep Strategies

 Not all samples are created equal.
-The physical nature of your sample dictates how you prepare it and which spectral mode works best.
-Understanding these details is critical to avoid pitfalls.
+The physical nature of your sample determines how you prepare it and which spectral mode works best.
+Understanding these differences helps you avoid common pitfalls.

-Most solids are scanned in reflectance mode — NIR light penetrates a bit, bounces back, and your detector picks up the signal.
-Here, particle size reigns supreme.
-Imagine shining a flashlight through a pile of rocks of all sizes versus a pile of uniform gravel — the light scatters unpredictably in the first case, causing spectral noise.
+Most solids are scanned in reflectance mode.
+NIR light penetrates a small distance, bounces back, and the detector picks up the signal.
+Here, particle size is the dominant variable.
+Imagine shining a flashlight through a pile of rocks of mixed sizes versus uniform gravel.
+Light scatters unpredictably in the first case, creating spectral noise.

-Grinding your solids to a consistent, fine particle size smooths out these scattering effects.
-Whether you're dealing with grains, powders, feeds, or ground foods, a homogeneous particle distribution is your ticket to reproducible spectra.
+Grinding solids to a consistent, fine particle size reduces these scattering effects.
+Whether you're working with grains, powders, compound feeds, or dried food ingredients, a homogeneous particle distribution is essential for reproducible spectra.
+For practical guidance on how different feed ingredients behave, see Stop Losing NIR Accuracy in Sample Prep: A Grain and Feed Handler's Guide to Every Sample Type.

-Liquids usually get scanned in transmission or transflectance modes, where light passes through the sample.
-Unlike solids, particle size isn't the issue — temperature is.
-Changes in temperature tweak molecular vibrations and hydrogen bonding, shifting your spectra subtly but a lot.
+Liquids are typically scanned in transmission or transflectance modes, where light passes through the sample.
+Unlike solids, particle size isn't the concern — temperature is.

 Field tip: Give liquid samples at least 15–20 minutes to equilibrate at room temperature before scanning — especially samples pulled from refrigeration.
 Even a few degrees of thermal gradient across a sample cup will shift your baseline and blur repeat measurements.